Strukturdynamik/Maschinendynamik/README.md

 This repository contains code used during the Spring 2020 semester of *MCHE485: Mechanical Vibrations* at UL Lafayette.
 It will contain Python code, [Jupyter Notebooks](http://jupyter.org), supporting data, and [LaTeX](http://www.latex-project.org) templates.

+Topics marked with a * contain additional content from the lecture “Machine Dynamics” in the summer semester 2025 at the University of Rostock.

 For more information see: http://www.ucs.louisiana.edu/~jev9637/MCHE485.html

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/Strukturdynamik/Technische-Mechanik/HEAD)